telerik/ajax-docs/controls/htmlchart/design-time/overview.md

 ## Choose the Skin for Your RadHtmlChart

 You can change the skin that your **RadHtmlChart** displays by clicking the Smart Tag and using the Configuration Wizard (**Figure 1**) to select from a list of skins.
-The **Skin** dropdown lists all available skins for the controlso you can select one that matches the look and feel of the rest of the page.
-The skins are displayed via small images to give you a better idea ofthe color scheme they use.
+The **Skin** dropdown lists all available skins for the control so you can select one that matches the look and feel of the rest of the page.
+The skins are displayed via small images to give you a better idea of the color scheme they use.

 ## Use the RadHtmlChart Learning Center